RoseauTechnologies/Roseau_Load_Flow/doc/models/Bus.md

 | `res_voltage_levels` | $\mathrm{pu}$ | number array  | The per-unit voltage levels: ($\sqrt{3} V_{pn} / V_\mathrm{nom}$) if the bus has a neutral, ($V_{pp} / V_\mathrm{nom}$) otherwise |
 | `res_violated`       | -             | boolean array | Indicates if the voltage levels violate the limits                                                                                |

-Addionally, the following results are available for buses _with a neutral_:
+Additionally, the following results are available for buses _with a neutral_:

 | Result Accessor         | Default Unit  | Type          | Description                                                                      |
 | ----------------------- | ------------- | ------------- | -------------------------------------------------------------------------------- |